moenigin/classify_neurons/README.md

 ```

 ## Usage
-The json file in data needs to be stored in a folder with known path
+The json file in /data needs to be stored in a folder with known path

 For usage instructions see [here](https://github.com/moenigin/classify_neurons/blob/main/manual.md)